Project-MONAI/monai-deploy-app-sdk/.planning/STATE.md

 Logged in PROJECT.md Key Decisions table.
 Recent:

+- [Phase 2, Plan 02]: cudnn benchmark mode is INCOMPATIBLE with the RMM pluggable allocator on torch 2.13 (benchmark search calls unsupported `cacheInfo` → RuntimeError on the first conv, size-independent) — `cudnn.benchmark` is disabled in slidewindow setup when the backend is `pluggable`; RMM (INFR-01/D-14) wins over the reference's benchmark=True parity; pixel-exactness held (99.99986% SEG, 3 boundary voxels)
+- [Phase 2, Plan 02]: the setup-time budget estimate uses plans.json `median_image_size_in_voxels` as the preprocessed shape (study volume size is unknown at compose time; inherited configs fall back to the original median shape × spacing ratio); crop bounded by the resampled volume (crop ⊆ image)
+- [Phase 2, Plan 02]: the defer branch releases per-config tensors as consumed but keeps the exact accumulation order + CuPy final division (bit-identical to the full_volume path — D-19); the defer unit test uses 5 configs of the synthetic (4,600,512,512) shape because the plan's 3-config sketch totals only ~24.4 GB at 40 GB free under its own formula
 - [Phase 2, Plan 01]: CuPy port keeps every *reduction* on numpy (CuPy reduction order ≠ numpy — bit-exactness verified empirically in 02-RESEARCH) and materializes every transpose/slice with `cp.ascontiguousarray` (D-12); H2D uses plain `cp.array` (CUDA array interface copy), deliberately not `cp.from_dlpack` (ownership-transfer pitfall from Phase 1)
 - [Phase 2, Plan 01]: Masked Z-score normalization (inactive for this bundle, `use_mask_for_norm=[False]`) implemented with the reference's masked-assignment semantics via GPU boolean indexing — config-generic for future bundles
 - [Phase 2, Plan 01]: `gpu_residency.py` allow-list extended deliberately (not silenced) — `preprocess_operator.py` entry carries the D-13 reason string; the exactly-once postprocess boundary `.cpu()` remains the only final-stage transfer